TCLee-tech/Google/Serverless Firebase Development/Severless Firebase Development.md

 For reference: https://github.com/rosera/pet-theory/tree/main/lab06/firebase-frontend
 1. `cd ~/pet-theory/lab06/firebase-frontend`
 2. To build a container image of frontend-staging:0.1, tag it and push to Container Registry, `gcloud builds submit --tag gcr.io/$GOOGLE_CLOUD_PROJECT/frontend-staging:0.1`
-3. To deploy updated image as Cloud Run service, `gcloud run deploy [Frontend Staging Service Name] --image gcr.io/$GOOGLE_CLOUD_PROJECT/frontend-staging:0.1 --platform managed --region Nam5 --allow-unauthenticated --max-instances=1`
+3. To deploy updated image as Cloud Run service, `gcloud run deploy [Frontend-Staging-Service-Name, e.g. frontend-staging-service-244] --image gcr.io/$GOOGLE_CLOUD_PROJECT/frontend-staging:0.1 --platform managed --region us-central1 --allow-unauthenticated --max-instances=1`
-4. When the deployment is completed, you will see a similar message to .....
+4. When the deployment is completed, go to Cloud Console > `Cloud Run` > click `[Frontend-Staging-Service-Name]` > copy `service URL` > paste in a new browser window to see frontend served by Cloud Run.

 ### Task 6.
 Deploy the Production Frontend
 In this scenario, update the Staging Frontend to use the Firestore database.